This Chocolate Candy Bar Pie is super easy and super decadent … oh so decadent! And it couldn’t be easier to make.

-Like I said, it’s naughty, not just because of the ingredients, which we’ll get to in a sec, but because it’s too easy.
+Like I said, it’s naughty, not just because of the ingredients, which we’ll get to in a moment, but because it’s just way too easy.
 It’s like cheating.

 No. It is cheating.